Morgan-Leon/yanivefraim.github.io/_posts/2015-05-27-be-ready-for-angular2-today-part1.markdown

 </div>
 ```
 <p></p>
-As you can see, our body contains only one main component 'phonecat-component'.
+As you can see, our body contains only one main component ```phonecat-component```.
 Its directive is:

 ```javascript
 'use strict';